DeadlyBrad42/Powershell-Profile/README.md

 4. As an optional step, if you're going to be changing the _Microsoft.PowerShell_warppipes.ps1_ file, you'll want to run `git update-index --no-assume-unchanged Microsoft.PowerShell_warppipes.ps1` to ignore any further changes to the file.
 Don't push anything personal or unique to you up to GitHub!

 ## `//TODO`
-* The provision stuff is kind of wonky to use, and is mainly in there just so I have a place to find it when I need it.
-After all, how can you `git clone` this repo without Git installed?
-* I haven't completely crawled the depths of what Chocolatey or Boxstarter are capable of, so there's probably more software and tweaks that I could add in there.
-I'll probably be expanding this overtime.
+* The provision stuff doesn't quite work.
+Turns out installing software on Windows (automatically or otherwise) is just kind of a pain.
+While Chocolatey and Boxstarter are promising projects, I don't think I'd trust any script that claims to automatically provision a box at this point.
-* Some organization of my Powershell functions would be nice...
+* I need to better organize my functions but ¯\\_(ツ)_/¯

 ## License
 Do whatever you want!
 I'm not responsible for anything that blows up.